 How much workbench width can I afford?

-Based on the answers to these questions, you’ll be able to figure out the workbench area.
+Based on the answers to these questions, you’ll be able to figure out the Build an All in One Workbench for Your Garage area.
 Once you make up your mind, write down the initials on a page.

 Step 2: Cut 4 Legs and 4 Leg Braces According to the Measurement